gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    implementation to assume that 64-bit length fields and offset pointers will be sufficient.

+   Another implementation dependent exception to the support of any user message size is the SCTP-API defined in {{RFC6458}}.
+That API does not allow changing the SCTP-AUTH key used to send a particular user message.
+Thus, the user message size must be limited such that completion of the user message can occur within a short time frame from the establishment of the new DTLS connection ({{Parallel-Dtls}}).

    The security operations and reassembly process requires that the protected user message, i.e., with DTLS record overhead, is buffered in the receiver.
 This buffer space will thus put a limit on the